httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 - `2xx (Successful)` status code, the client can continue appending representation data to it ({{upload-appending}}) if the upload is not complete yet.
 - `307 (Temporary Redirect)` or `308 (Permanent Redirect)` status code, the client MAY retry retrieving the offset from the new URI.
 - `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload, unless the semantics of the response allow or recommend the client to retry the request.
-- `5xx (Server Error)` status code or no final response at all due to connectivity issues, the client MAY retry retrieving the offset.
+- `5xx (Server Error)` status code or no final response at all due to connectivity issues, the client SHOULD retry retrieving the offset.

 ### Server Behavior {#offset-retrieving-server}

+Upon receiving a `HEAD` request, a server MAY treat it as a hint to abort a previous, possibly stalled, upload creation or append request for the same resource.
+See {{concurrency}} for more details on handling concurrency.

-A successful response to a `HEAD` request against an upload resource
+A successful response to a `HEAD` request against an upload resource:

 - MUST include the offset in the `Upload-Offset` header field ({{upload-offset}}),
 - MUST include the completeness state in the `Upload-Complete` header field ({{upload-complete}}),